ploncomi/python_like_cpp/README.md

 This project is maintained by Patricio Loncomilla.
 The code is under BSD license

+The codes in this repository requires at least c++11 to compile

 Vector comprehensions are also compatible with range( ) from https://github.com/whoshuu/cpp_range